GAN-supervised Seismic Data Reconstruction: An Enhanced-Learning for Improved Generalization

 \section{Biography Section}

-\begin{IEEEbiographynophoto}{Paul Goyes-Pe\~nafiel} (Graduate Student Member, IEEE) received a B.Sc. in geology from the Universidad Industrial de Santander, Bucaramanga, Colombia, and M.Sc. in geophysics from the Perm State University, Perm, Russia, in 2009 and 2018 respectively.
-He currently is a Ph.D. candidate in Computer Science with the Universidad Industrial de Santander.
-Research intern (Sept 2023 to Dec 2023) at Washington University in St. Louis under the supervision of Prof. Ulugbek S. Kamilov.
-Paul has been a researcher in the hydrocarbon industry, focusing on applied geophysics for both shallow and deep exploration.
-His research interests are in inverse theory, seismic acquisition/processing, potential-EM methods for hydrogeological exploration, and advanced deep learning applications in geosciences. \end{IEEEbiographynophoto}
+\begin{IEEEbiographynophoto}{Paul Goyes-Pe\~nafiel} (Graduate Student Member, IEEE) received a B.Sc. in Geology from the Universidad Industrial de Santander, Bucaramanga, Colombia, and M.Sc. in Geophysics from the Perm State University, Perm, Russia, in 2009 and 2018 respectively.
+He is currently a Ph.D. candidate in Computer Science with the Universidad Industrial de Santander.
+He was a research intern (Sept 2023 to Dec 2023) at Washington University in St. Louis.
+Paul has been a researcher in the hydrocarbon industry, specializing in applied geophysics for shallow and deep exploration.
+His research interests are inverse theory, seismic acquisition, and processing, electromagnetic techniques for hydrogeological and crustal exploration, as well as the integration of advanced deep learning methodologies in geosciences. \end{IEEEbiographynophoto}

 \begin{IEEEbiographynophoto}{León Suárez-Rodríguez} received the B.S.E. degree in Civil Engineering (2023) from Universidad Industrial de Santander, Colombia.
 He is currently pursuing his Master’s degree in Systems Engineering at the same university.
 His research interests focus on inverse problems and deep learning applications in geosciences and computational imaging. \end{IEEEbiographynophoto}